Steer Agents with Socrates and Meeseeks

 Steer with Socrates

 The Socratic method is about asking the right questions to arrive at understanding.
 For coding agents: instead of pre-writing documents that tell the agent everything, you guide it to discover what it needs.
+In a way, it’s progressive disclosure.
+You’re layering context in deliberately, not front-loading everything and hoping the agent picks up the right pieces.

 You know what you want to ask.
 But before you arrive at that question, you want to tee up the earlier questions so the Meeseeks can arrive at an understanding before you’ve even provided the task.
 Don’t just blatantly start with the task.